-Many technical programs involve hands-on learning and require students to attend classes inperson on a local technical/community college campus.
+UVA pays the tuition for these courses, while families are responsible for paying for books and supplies and any required fees outside of tuition.
+Students take UVA courses at the same time as taking technical college courses in 11th and 12th grades.
+Many technical programs involve hands-on learning and require students to attend classes in person on a local technical or community college campus.
 Depending on the selected program, courses may be online, in-person, or a combination of both.

 For in-person courses, interested students must provide their own transportation to the campus and must have time in their schedule to be able to attend in-person courses.
-The specific days and times of the requested courses will vary each semester for each individual student and will be discussed with each student before he/she commits to the program.
+The specific days and times of the requested courses will vary each semester and will be discussed with each individual student before s/he commits to the program.